Thank you for your interest in offering leadership with and for the youth of CampOUT! Online applications for 2019 Cabin Leaders are now closed.

-Locations: Pre and post-camp meetings held in Vancouver, Leader Training & CampOUT! held on Gambier Island (unceded Coast Salish land)
+Locations: Leadership Orientation and pre and post-camp meetings held in Vancouver, Leader Training & CampOUT! held on Gambier Island (unceded Squamish land)

 Renumeration: A $500.00 token of appreciation will be mailed out upon completion of the term

 CampOUT! is a social justice summer camp for queer, trans, Two-Spirit, questioning, and allied youth ages 14-21 from across BC & the Yukon.
-The camp is held on Gambier Island, unceded Coast Salish territories.
+The camp is held on Gambier Island, unceded Squamish territory.
 In affiliation with the University of British Columbia, the camp provides opportunities to develop leadership skills, build self-esteem, foster hope and resilience, and connect with resources to support health and well-being (physical, mental, social, sexual, educational, and spiritual).
 Participants return to their home communities with new skills, resources, and friendships.
 CampOUT! provides a supportive space for LGBTQ2S+ youth to celebrate and be celebrated for who they are.
-For more info, visit http://campout.ubc.ca/
+For more info, visit https://campout.ubc.ca/

 - Comply with the Camp Community Agreement which includes that there will be no sex, alcohol, or drug use permitted during your time at CampOUT!